 lcon Property Description Presets list The list of Stamp presets.
 Click on one of the presets to select it and use it in your drawing.
 New Brush Preset Creates a new Stamp preset based on the selected artwork.
 The artwork can either be a selection made with the Select tool, or by selecting a layer.
 If several layers are selected, this will create a multi-drawing Stamp.
 As you draw a stroke with the Stamp tool using a multi-drawing stamp, each drawing in the stamp will be applied onto your artwork, one after the other.
-7 Delete Brush Deletes the currently selected preset. Ē Brush Presets Menu Open a menu that contains all of the previous options, along with all of the following options: • New Brush Preset: Creates a new stamp based on the selected artwork.

-Rename Preset: Allows you to rename the currently selected preset.
-Import Brushes: Allows you to import brush presets exported from Harmony.
-Export Brushes: Allows you to export your brush presets into an .xml file.
-Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip.
-Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip.
-Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.
+7 Delete Brush Deletes the currently selected preset.
+Lite Brush Presets Menu Open a menu that contains all of the previous options, along with all of the following options: • New Brush Preset: Creates a new stamp based on the selected artwork. • Rename Preset: Allows you to rename the currently selected preset. • Import Brushes: Allows you to import brush presets exported from Harmony. • Export Brushes: Allows you to export your brush presets into an .xml file. • Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip. • Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip. • Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.

 These options affect the way your drawing strokes are added to your artwork lcon Property Description Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
 The orange stroke was drawn over the black stroke, then put underneath it.
 NOTE Your brush stroke will temporarily appear over your artwork as you draw it, until you release the mouse cursor or tablet pen.

-A Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+This tool supports the following snapping mode: • Snap to Alignment Guides: While drawing, the drawing tool Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
 If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
-You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+You can also click on this button to toggle it off, which will disable all snapping modes which were previously enabled.
+This tool supports the following snapping mode: